-Figure 4.1 - Typical Abrasive Blast System
+Figure 4.1 - Typical Mini M-Series Abrasive Blast System

-5.0 Mini Abrasive Blaster General Operation
+5.0 Abrasive Blaster General Operation

-See Figure 5.1 below to help understand the general operation of a Mini abrasive blaster.
-Do not attempt to operate the Mini abrasive blaster before reading all Sections of this manual and following all setup procedures.
-Read Sections 5.1 through 5.11 for a detailed explanation of all components of the Mini abrasive blaster.
+See Figure 5.1 below to help understand the general operation.
+Do not attempt to operate the Mini M-Series Abrasive Blaster before reading all sections of this manual and following all setup procedures.
+See Sections 5.1 through 5.15 and Section 6.0.

-Mini abrasive blaster is a pressurized system; meaning that the blaster remains pressurized when the deadman valve (#12) is released.
+The Mini M-Series blaster is a pressurized system; meaning the blaster remains pressurized when the deadman lever (#24) is released.